Combatting Mental Health Misinformation: What You Need to Know

 How to Identify Reliable Mental Health Information Online

-Look for content from reputable organizations such as the National Institute of Mental Health (NIMH) or the World Health Organization (WHO). -
+Check the Source: Look for content from reputable organizations such as the National Institute of Mental Health (NIMH) or the World Health Organization (WHO).

-Reliable mental health information is based on research and peer-reviewed studies.
-Be cautious of claims that lack citations or rely on anecdotal evidence. -
+Verify Scientific Backing: Reliable mental health information is based on research and peer-reviewed studies.
+Be cautious of claims without citations or anecdotal evidence.

-Mental health professionals, including licensed therapists and psychiatrists, are the best sources for accurate information.
+Look for Professional Input: Licensed therapists, psychologists, and psychiatrists are the best sources for accurate information.

 Taking Action: Advocating for Accurate Mental Health Information